Doreen Rosamund Averil Tobeason1

 Consanguinity Index=0.0%

-Major Sir Fergus John Matheson of Matheson, 7th Bt. was born on 22 February 1927.1 He is the son of General Sir Torquil George Matheson of Lochalsh, 5th Bt. and Lady Elizabeth Mary Gertrude Keppel.
+Major Sir Fergus John Matheson of Matheson, 7th Bt. was born on 22 February 1927.1 He was the son of General Sir Torquhil George Matheson of Lochalsh, 5th Bt. and Lady Elizabeth Mary Gertrude Keppel.
 He married Hon.
-Jean Elizabeth Mary Willoughby, daughter of Michael Guy Percival Willoughby, 11th Baron Middleton and Angela Florence Alfreda Hall, on 17 May 1952.1
+Jean Elizabeth Mary Willoughby, daughter of Michael Guy Percival Willoughby, 11th Baron Middleton of Middleton and Angela Florence Alfreda Hall, on 17 May 1952.1 He died on 27 January 2017 at age 89.2

-He was educated at Eton College, Windsor, Berkshire, England.1 He was commissioned in 1945, in the service of the Coldstream Guards.1 He retired from the military in 1964, with the rank of Major.1 He was Member of the Gentlemen-at-Arms between 1979 and 1997.1 He was President of St. John Ambulance, Norfolk between 1992 and 1996.1 He held the position of Chief of Clan Matheson in 1993.1 He succeeded to the title of 7th Baronet Matheson, of Lochalsh, co.
-Ross [U.K., 1882] in 1993.1 He was Standard Bearer of the Gentlemen-at-Arms between 1993 and 1997.1 He was decorated with the award of the Commander, Order of St. John.1 He lived in 2003 at The Old Rectory, Hedenham, Norfolk, England.1
+He was educated at Eton College, Windsor, Berkshire, EnglandG.1 He was commissioned in 1945, in the service of the Coldstream Guards.1 He retired from the military in 1964, with the rank of Major.1 He was Member of the Gentlemen-at-Arms between 1979 and 1997.1 He was President of St. John Ambulance, Norfolk between 1992 and 1996.1 He held the position of Chief of the Clan Matheson from in 1993.1 He succeeded as the 7th Baronet Matheson, of Lochalsh, co.
+Ross [U.K., 1882] in 1993.1 He was Standard Bearer of the Gentlemen-at-Arms between 1993 and 1997.1 He was awarded the Commander, Order of St. John.1 He lived in 2003 at The Old Rectory, Hedenham, Norfolk, EnglandG.1

 Children of Major Sir Fergus John Matheson of Matheson, 7th Bt. and Hon.
 Jean Elizabeth Mary Willoughby